Category:

 • Get contract drafts faster: AI can produce a first draft in minutes using past agreements and the right legal language.

-• Spot risks before they become problems: AI can scan contracts for unusual clauses and highlight contract risks you might otherwise miss.
+• Spot risks before they become problems: AI in contract management can scan agreements for unusual clauses and highlight contract risks you might otherwise miss.

 • Keep your language consistent: Forget about mismatched terms.
 The AI applies your preferred wording across all agreements.